AndrewEC/ContrastCalculator/README.markdown

 The project implements the following 3rd party libraries:

 * JNA for native window manipulation on the Windows OS
-* WebLaF look and feel for Java swing GUI
+* WebLaF look and feel for Java Swing GUI

 The executable version of the program was created using launch4j.
 The launch4j configuration file can be found in the build directory but they use absolute paths.